Arve/MMM-Entur-tavle/README.md

 ## Configuration

-Currently available configuration options are as follows:
+Configuration options are as follows:

 | Option | Description | Default value |
 |-------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|---------------|